LinkWellNodes/Documentation/docs/faq/Chainlink-Users.md

 ### How can I find a node operator to host my external adapter or job?

 To get connected to the appropriate Chainlink node operator for your use case, you can reach out within the `#operator-requests` channel of the [Chainlink Official Discord server](https://discord.com/invite/chainlink) - a node operator (such as ourselves) will almost certainly be willing to help you with your request!

+## Job Troubleshooting

+### My request transaction won't send

+Please ensure that you have enough gas token present in the wallet that is initiating the request.
+For mainnet requests, please additionally ensure that you have the appropriate amount of LINK tokens present within your consumer contract before making the request.

+If you are using one of our jobs, see the `fee` object present within your consumer contract for the minimum amount of LINK token that needs to be present within your consumer contract in order to initiate a `request()` call.

+### I'm not getting a response back to my consumer contract

+If you've waited over 60 seconds after successfully sending your request transaction, and aren't seeing any data returned to your smart contract:

+1. Double-check that you are passing the correct values into the `setChainlinkToken()` and `setChainlinkOracle()` functions , and assigning the correct value to the `jobId` object.

+?> If you are using one of our oracles, you may find the correct corresponding values in our job documentation [here](/services/jobs/Jobs-and-Pricing).

+2. Confirm that the API endpoint to which you are making your HTTP request is working via `curl`.
+If you are Each job includes a sample curl command.

+?> If you are using one of our oracles, an exemplifying curl command is included in each sample consumer contract within our job documentation [here](/services/jobs/Jobs-and-Pricing).

+3. Confirm that the oracle you are using didn't run out of gas while writing your requested data on-chain.
+To check this, look up the address of your related oracle (ie, the address passed to your `setChainlinkOracle()` function) within the appropriate blockchain explorer, to check for any recent transactions that failed due to an **'out of gas'** error.
+If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact the corresponding oracle team to request a higher gas allowance for your specific use case (may result in higher job pricing).

+?> If you are using one of our oracles, you may find the oracle address that corresponds to your specific job within our job documentation [here](/services/jobs/Jobs-and-Pricing), or reach out to us regarding higher gas limits for your specific use case via our [Discord server](https://discord.gg/AJ66pRz4).